LeonardoBlauth/LeonardoBlauth/README.md

 :email: Contact me at leonardo.blauth@outlook.com or l.blauth00@gmail.com

-:books: I'm graduating in Computer Engeniring at the Pontifícia Universidade Católica do Paraná
+- :books: I'm graduating in Computer Engeniring at the Pontifícia Universidade Católica do Paraná

+- :notebook: I started programming in 2019

 - :sparkling_heart: Technologs: HTML5, CSS3, JavaScript(and ES6+) and Python